What Causes Disease?

 • Fatigue

-• Use only natural beauty and household products
+• Use only natural beauty and household products.

-6. Parasites
+6. The Impact of Parasites

-Possible symptoms include:
+Common symptoms include:

 • Rashes